I went to Lyon last Saturday to see an exhibit of graphic novel artist, HUGO PRATT: HORIZON LINES at MUSÉE DES CONFLUENCE.

-An amazing structure said to look like a floating crystal cloud of stainless steel and glass designed by an Austrian group, Coop Himmelbleau.
+Et voila!
+An amazing structure that looks like a floating crystal cloud of stainless steel and glass designed by an Austrian group, Coop Himmelbleau.

 Inside an equally astonishing experience to wander through

-The perfect setting for the other wordly drawings of Hugo Pratt.
+The perfect setting for the other worldly drawings of Hugo Pratt.

 The display was a dramatic mixup of ethnographic objects and his blown-up cartoons.